jorgemhtdev/xamarin/README.md

 You could read the different examples with theory and you have another place called “development app” where you can download some app and continue developing (expanding features).

+**About "You should have the following tools" ...
+I do not receive any money through affiliate or otherwise.
+These tools I use daily.
+I only share my opinion on what tools to use.
+If you know of others that can be useful also be delighted to try them**

 ### License